The Orientation Days 2020 at SDU Sønderborg take place on 27/28 August.

-The programme will be published at the end of July, beginning of August.
+The programme will be published at the beginning of August.
 Covid-19 regulations change daily and once we get closer to the Orientation Days, we know how the event can be held.

 Keep yourself updated on this page - we will let you know the exact time and day to start your journey at SDU as soon as possible.